 A Powder Room in Your Home

 While the equipment needed for powder coating is considerably more elaborate than a spray can, several companies are now offering kits that make it possible to do this at home.
-You can buy the special electrostatic spray gun apparatus for as little as US$100.
+You can buy the special electrostatic spray gun apparatus for less than US$100.
 In addition, you’ll need, at minimum, an air compressor and a spare electric oven—spare because you really don’t want fumes from melting plastic mixing with your food, and electric because the vapors can ignite in a gas oven.
 Depending on what kinds of parts you’re coating, you may also need equipment to prepare the surface, such as sandblasting apparatus.
 Still, a home powder coating workshop is well within the means of many hobbyists, and provides a very professional, high-quality finish that paint often can’t match.

-Powder coating is very similar in concept to the way a photocopier or laser printer works, only in three dimensions.
+Powder coating is quite similar in concept to the way a photocopier or laser printer works, only in three dimensions.
 Charge up particles of stuff, make them stick to something else, and apply heat to make the bond permanent.
 It’s a brilliantly simple idea, yet extremely effective and versatile.
 And to think, all that magic was going on right around the corner from my office for three years.
-Sometimes the most interesting things are the ones right under your nose. —Joe Kissell
+Sometimes the most interesting things are the ones right under your nose.